-- 1.3.1 The submittal register prepared by the Contractor list items of equipment and materials for which submittals are required by the specifications.Thislistmaynotbeallinclusiveandadditionalsubmittalsmayberequired the by specifications.
-The Contractor is relieved from supplying submittals required by the contract documents but which have been omitted from the contract of thee submittal register. - 1.3.2 The submittal register will serve as a scheduling document for submittal sandwill be used to control submittal actions throughout the contract period. - 1.3.3 The Contractor shall provide the initial submittal register in electronic format.
+- 1.3.1 The submittal register prepared by the Contractor will list itemsofequipmentandmaterialsforwhichsubmittalsarerequiredbythespecifications.
+Thislistmaynotbeallinclusiveandadditionalsubmittalsmayberequired the by specifications.
+The Contractor is not relieved from supplying submittals required by the contract documents but which have been omitted from the submittal register. - 1.3.2 The submittal register will serve as a scheduling document for submittal sand will be used to control submittal actions throughout the contract period. - 1.3.3 The Contractor shall provide the initial submittal register in electronic format.
 Thereafter, the Contractor shall track all submittals by maintaining a complete list, including completion of all data columns, including dates on which submittals are received and returned by the Consultant. - 1.3.4 The Contractor shall update the submittal register as submittal actions occur and maintain the submittal register at the project site until final acceptance of all work by Board representative. - 1.3.5 The Contractor shall submit formal monthlyupdatestothesubmittal register in electronic format.
 Each monthly update shall document actualsubmissionandapprovaldates for each submittal.